Vacations in the Subconscious

 100 years – The Manifesto of Surrealism by André Breton.

-The general exhibition concept would like to offer the viewers a diversity of how contemporary artists are inspired/influenced by the principles/ideology/imagery of Surrealism through transformation, alienation and completely new visions, and being inspired themselves to become a curator themselves.
+Vacations in the Subconscious would like to show a diversity of artistic concepts and the use of technology as a tool for transporting Surrealist ideas, how contemporary artists are inspired/influenced by the principles/ideology/imagery of Surrealism through transformation, alienation and completely new visions, and being inspired themselves to become a curator themselves.

 Associated to the major media art context –“Peace Letters to Ukraine”, also this exhibition @ Alphabet Art Center is realized in Solidarity with Ukraine.